Many or all companies we feature compensate us. Compensation and editorial

 How to apply for a loanDepot HELOC

-Applying for a loanDepot HELOC is an all-online process, with the exception of an in-person notary at the final stages.
-Here are the steps involved:
+Applying for a loanDepot HELOC or home equity loan is an all-online process, with the exception of an in-person notary at the final stages.
+You can also speak with a loanDepot officer on the phone to apply for both of these products.

-• Prequalify: Start with an online prequalification to check your rates without affecting your credit score.
+• Prequalify: To check your rates without affecting your credit score, start with an online prequalification.
 This step involves providing basic information about your financial situation.

 • Formal application: If you’re satisfied with the prequalification offer, proceed with the formal application.
 This step requires more detailed personal and financial information.